|

 pick up a new o-ring becase the one that came out with the CPS will never seal correctly and if reinstalled, will begin to drip oil down the front of the engine.

-I have these o-rings made with genuine Viton available on my webshop for only $2.00 each -
+I have these o-rings made with genuine Viton available on my webshop for less than $2.00 each -

 DieselOrings.com.